derekwaters/wealthwise_serverless/README.md

 3) Install the streams for Apache Kafka Operator
 4) Install the KNative Serving CR in the knative-serving namespace?!
 5) Install the KNative Eventing CR in the knative-eventing namespace?!
-6) Install the KNative Kafka CR in the knative-eventing namespace

-Build the images and push them to quay

-TODO: Setup Kafka ()
+6) Create a 'kafka' namespace/project
+7) Create a 'wealthwise' namespace/project

-Create a KafkaCluster called 'kafka-cluster' in the wealthwise namespace    (kafka-cluster.yaml) Create a topic for testing 'test-topic' (kafkatopic-test.yaml)
+8) Create a KafkaCluster called 'kafka-cluster' in the kafka namespace    (kafka-cluster.yaml)
+9) Create a topic for testing 'test-topic' (kafkatopic-test.yaml)
+10) Install the KNative Kafka CR in the knative-eventing namespace, ensuring that channel, source and broker are enabled (use the Kafka bootstrap server address)   (knativekafka-definition.yaml)

+11) Add the Server-test-events (service-test-events.yaml)
+12) Add the KafkaSource (kafkasource-test.yaml)
+You should now be able to push stuff to Kafka using tests/generate-kafka-events.sh And they should be received by the events service?

 Scaleup the Machineset Count to add a new worker node...